 Gardens need an inch of water a week from you or the heavens.
 Check your rain gauge to make sure they get it.

-Remember: always soak deeply in the root zone, don’t wet things over the tops with a sprayer now and again like you’re washing the car.
+Remember: always soak deeply into the root zone, don’t water plants over the tops with a sprayer like you’re washing the car.
 That’s a gardening ‘no-no’.
 Deeply soak seriously dehydrated plants if you don’t want to replace them next year.
 Pots need extra attention, especially small ones in sun, and they may also need regular feeding.

 Lawns